Republicans claim a 1950 law makes Roe protests at justices' homes illegal. Here's what to know - KESQ

 When the Senate was considering the legislation in 1950, its supporters pointed to picketing that happened outside of a trial of communist sympathizers.
 The residence of the judge in the case was picketed as well, according to the congressional record of Senate floor remarks about the legislation.

-“It is readily apparent that such activities, if allowed to proceed without restraint, will not only detract from the dignity of our judicial proceedings but will ultimately result in the derogation of justice,” said Louisiana then-Sen. Allen Ellender.
+“It is readily apparent that such activities, if allowed to proceed without restraint, will not only detract from the dignity of our judicial proceedings but will ultimately result in the derogation of justice,” said then-Louisiana Sen. Allen Ellender.

 Does it apply to the abortion rights demonstrators who have been protesting in front of the homes of justices?